FridayMarch26th/FridayMarch26th.github.io/_pages/globe.md

 A while ago I completed a project that involved the development of high-resolution world maps.
 These maps used publically available DEM and weather data, and these notes discuss some strategies I developed to deal with that data.

+Unfortauntely, it was a project that disappeared before compulation, so the final render was never realised, but enough reasearch was conduct to produce some worthwhile notes.

 It's worth noting that some of the strategies are somewhat specific to Arnold, which we used in production; though I've included them here because similar hurdles would need to be overcome regardless of chosen render.

 Digital Elevation Model DEM